LePhenix47/HRnet-Data-Table_npm-package/README.md

 ## Introduction

-HRnet Data Table is a React NPM library that provides a simple and flexible way to display data in a table format.
-With its support for sorting, and filtering, HRnet Data Table makes it easy to work with large amounts of data in your React projects.
+React Data Table is a React NPM library that provides a simple and flexible way to display data in a table format.
+With its support for sorting, and filtering, Data Table makes it easy to work with large amounts of data in your React projects.

 ## Features

-The HRnet Data Table has the following features, matching those of its [jQuery plugin counterpart](https://github.com/DataTables/DataTablesSrc):
+The Data Table has the following features, matching those of its [jQuery plugin counterpart](https://github.com/DataTables/DataTablesSrc):

 * Customizable Properties: You can add as many properties to the table as you need.